VoidChicken/fethr-engine/README.md

-# fethr-engine
+# Fethr Engine
-A game engine for 2D and 3D.
+A game engine for 2D and 3D games and will support advanced graphics techniques.

+# Language
+It will be written in C# and the scripting API is C# and Lua.